 - ½ tbsp garlic powder

 - 1 tbsp olive oil

-In a large measuring cup or medium bowl add pitted cherries, balsamic vinegar, garlic cloves, fresh rosemary, and thyme, Juice the orange and add the juice to the large measuring cup then cut the orange halves into quarters add them to the cup as well.
+- In a large measuring cup or medium bowl add pitted cherries, balsamic vinegar, garlic cloves, fresh rosemary, and thyme.
+Juice the orange and add the juice to the large measuring cup then cut the orange halves into quarters and add them to the cup as well.
 (This will be the sauce)

-In a cast iron skillet place olive oil and melt butter over medium heat.
-Place the chicken breasts seasoned side down.
+- In a cast-iron skillet place olive oil and melt butter over medium heat.
+Place the chicken breasts seasoned side down into the skillet with hot oil.
 Season the other side of the chicken.
-Allow chicken to brown before flipping 3-6 minutes.
+Allow chicken to brown before flipping (3-6 minutes).

-Flip chicken and pour contents from the large measuring cup in with the chicken.
-Drizzle top of chicken with honey.
-Place cast iron into the oven and allow to back 10-15 minutes.
-Internal temp of the chicken should be 165 degrees Fahrenheit (75 degrees Celsius).
+- Flip chicken and pour contents from the large measuring cup in with the chicken.
+Drizzle the top of the chicken with honey.
+Place cast iron into the oven and allow to bake 10-15 minutes.
+The internal temp of the chicken should be 165 degrees Fahrenheit (75 degrees Celsius).

-Remove the cast iron skillet from the oven, take the chicken out of the pan and let rest for 5 minutes.
-If the sauce is too thin (see recipe Notes) simply place the skillet back on the stove bring the sauce to a boil over medium-high heat and cook off some of the excess liquid.
-It takes only 1-3 minutes so make sure you watch it closely.
+- Remove the cast-iron skillet from the oven, take the chicken out of the pan and let rest for 5 minutes.
+If the sauce is too thin (see Recipe Notes) simply place the skillet back on the stove bring the sauce to a boil over medium-high heat and cook off some of the excess liquid.
+It takes only 1-3 minutes.
+Make sure you watch it closely.
 If you cook it too long it turns more into a glaze.